 1. Clear Lake

 Clear Lake is one of the largest natural lakes in California and a well-known spot for fishing.
 Set in Lake County, it has a wide stretch of water that draws anglers from all over the state.
-Bass fishing here is strong year-round, with the lake often ranked among the best for largemouth bass.
+Bass fishing here is strong year-round, with the lake recently named the best bass fishery in America by Bassmaster in 2025.
 Catfish, crappie, and bluegill are also common catches.
 The lake’s many coves and rocky points give fish plenty of cover, making each trip different from the last.
 Shore fishing is good in many areas, but a boat gives better access to deeper water and hidden pockets.
 Water clarity can change with the seasons, adding an extra layer of challenge for those looking to land a big catch.
 Beyond fishing, the open views of the hills and clear skies make for a peaceful backdrop.
 Clear Lake remains a steady choice for anyone serious about fishing.

 Info and FAQ about Fishing Lakes in California